nkronner/nkronner/README.md

 - 👋 Hi, I’m @nkronner
 - 👀 I’m interested in ... web development and graphic design
 - 🌱 I’m currently learning ...
-HTML, CSS, JavaScript, and gfx design via Affinity Photo
+HTML, CSS, JavaScript, and GFX design
 - 💞️ Websites I have developed and manage include: https://www.therapeuticconnections.net and https://www.otgoodhumor.com
 - 📫 How to reach me ...

 <!---
 nkronner/nkronner is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.